Is is adjacent to Santa Rosa Sound to the south and Cinco Bayou and Choctawhatchee Bay to the north and east.

 A large part of the base was carved out of the Choctawhatchee National Forest.

 Fort Walton was founded in 1937 but not incorporated until 1941.
-Its name was changed to Fort Walton Beach in 1953.
+Its name was changed to the City of Fort Walton Beach in 1953.

-Fort Walton Beach is not only a resort destination, it is also an active residential city with stores, school, parks and other amenities.
+Fort Walton Beach is not only a resort destination and romantic getaway, it is also an active residential city with stores, school, parks and other amenities.

 It is home to the thousands of people working in the nearby military facilities.

 Eglin Air Force Base has more than 8,500 civilian employees and 4,500 military personnel.

 Nearby Hurlburt Field also provides many jobs for locals.

 Fort Walton Beach has many recreational facilities for its residents and visitors that ensure good times will be had by the entire family.